What causes slow website loading, and what can I do to speed up my site’s loading times?

 The Bottom Line

-Follow the tips I outlined to improve your site’s loading speed.
+Remember the importance of fast website loading times, and follow my tips to improve your site’s loading speed.

 However, speed isn’t the only factor you should consider.